When people assume different roles, especially for entrepreneurs, tasks will surely be overwhelming.

-1. Make a system, not goals.
+1. Make a system, not goals (No to Multi-Tasking!)

-Making a system develops habit that answers how to be productive.
+Making a system develops a habit that answers how to be productive.
 Goals are visions for the future, a state wherein reality meets dreams.
 Don’t be confused, having goals are good.

 2. Visualize your task, use mind maps

 When you visualize your tasks, it keeps you mindful of tasks needed to be done.
 And when you use mind maps, strategic visualization will definitely be better.

 3. Use the basic tool for productivity!

 “Important and not urgent” tasks second with “unimportant but urgent” tasks last (if you still have time).

 5. Use downtime to reflect

 But downtime doesn’t limit us to just two steps!
-Using downtime to reflect what needs to be done and assess personal performance for added motivation will the old adage “taking one step backward to make three steps forward.”
+Using downtime to reflect what needs to be done and assess personal performance for added motivation will the old adage “taking one step backward to take three steps forward.”

 6. Reboot your brain once in a while

 Rebooting means erasing your old mind maps and create better versions, refining your system to accentuate what’s working, throwing off what’s not and using a new note pad (while keeping the old one for memories) and just keeping a day or two offline without any contact whatsoever.